0xtf/testmynids.org/README.md

 ## Why?
 What about _insert_project\_here_?

 **Why** - We can check if a NIDS engine is working with a simple rule.
 In most cases, a ping would do.
-From that moment on, it becomes a matter of rulesets if detection is working or not.
+From that moment on it becomes a matter of rulesets if detection is working or not.
 The purpose of this project is to quickly verify and showcase detection of as many protocols as possible, while keeping the whole process quick, portable and simple.

-**Other projects** - I'm aware that other websites, projects or scripts exist.
+**Other projects** - I'm aware that other websites, projects and scripts exist.
 I created this one because the existing ones were

 * lacking features
 * no longer supported